In this tutorial, we'll learn how to build a multi-module project with Maven.

 The significant advantage of using this approach is that we may reduce duplication.

-Let’s say we have an application which consists of several modules, let it be a front-end module and a back-end module.
-Now, we work on both of them and change functionality which affects the two.
-In that case, without a specialized build tool, we’ll have to build both components separately or write a script which would compile the code, run tests and show the results.
-Then, after we get even more modules in the project, it will become harder to manage and maintain.
+Let's say we have an application that consists of several modules, a front-end module and a back-end module.
+Now imagine we work on them and change the functionality, which affects them both.
+In that case, without a specialized build tool, we'd have to build both components separately or write a script to compile the code, run tests, and show the results.
+Then, after we got even more modules in the project, it would become harder to manage and maintain.

-Therefore, when leveraging multi-modules, we can build our application’s modules in a single command and if the order matters, Maven will figure this out for us.
-Also, we can share a vast amount of configuration with other modules.
+Therefore, when leveraging multi-modules, we can build our application's modules in a single command, and if the order matters, Maven will figure it out for us.
+We can also share a vast amount of configuration with other modules.

 4. Parent POM

-Hence, we can create our own pom.xml file which will serve us as the parent project.
-Then, we can include there all configuration with dependencies and set this as the parent of our child modules, so they’ll inherit from it.
+We can create our own pom.xml file, which will serve us as the parent project.
+Then we can include in it all configuration with dependencies, and set it as the parent of our child modules, so they'll inherit from it.

-Besides the inheritance, Maven provides the notion of the aggregation.
-Parent POM that leverages this functionality is called an aggregate POM.
+Besides the inheritance, Maven provides the notion of aggregation.
+A parent POM that leverages this functionality is called an aggregate POM.
 Basically, this kind of POM declares its modules explicitly in its pom.xml file.

-Submodules or subprojects are regular Maven projects that inherit from parent POM.
-As we already know, inheritance let us share the configuration and dependencies with submodules.
-However, if we’d like to build or release our project in one shot, we have to declare our submodules explicitly in parent POM.
-Ultimately, our parent POM will be the parent as well as the aggregate POM.
+Submodules, or subprojects, are regular Maven projects that inherit from the parent POM.
+As we already know, inheritance lets us share the configuration and dependencies with submodules.
+However, if we'd like to build or release our project in one shot, we have to declare our submodules explicitly in the parent POM.
+Ultimately, our parent POM will be the parent, as well as the aggregate POM.

 6. Building the Application

-This app will consist of three modules, that will represent:
+This app will consist of three modules that'll represent: